Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/70-CustomisationAndMaintenance.md

 Document your changes to simplify the merging process you will have to do after regeneration.
 For example after you added some fields later on, or you got a new generator version fixing some bugs, and so on you will want to know again where you did which changes for which reason.

-Best practice is to add a [generator settings container](87-GeneratorReference.md#settings-container) to your model.
-It contains two properties called `skipFiles` and `markFiles` (follow link to get more information) allowing you to specify your amendments inside the model.
+Best practice is to use application properties called `skipFiles` and `markFiles` allowing you to specify your amendments inside the model.
 The generator will then either not generate these files (skip) or create them with a custom file name containing `.generated`.

 If you just implemented a child class which was generated empty anyway, you can use `skipFiles`.
 Personally I use `markFiles` for almost everything, but that's a matter of taste.
 There is also an additional setting named `generateOnlyBaseClasses` which can be helpful sometimes, too.